Our Staff

 BTchg, DipTchg

 I have taught from Year 1 to Year 8, in both primary and intermediate schools in Auckland and Rotorua.
 I have even had time teaching in a boys’ high school.
 My curriculum interests are Literacy and Maths.
 I love to see all students achieving and having success to the best of their abilities.
-I have been living in Kerikeri for 15 years; we have three daughters and six grandchildren who live in Wellington, Waiouru, and Auckland.
+I have lived in Kerikeri for 20 years; we have three daughters and six grandchildren who live in Wellington, Waiouru, and Auckland.
 My interests range from reading and gardening to travelling.

-Release teacher: Mrs Tricia Hodgson
+Release Teacher: Mrs Tricia Hodgson

 I have been very fortunate to have worked across the year levels in most of the Bay of Islands primary schools.
 I have also been a volunteer, teaching English in Russia.
 In 1998, I assisted in a pilot study in education curriculum change for Santo, Vanuatu, and, for three years, I assisted with workshops for school leaders in Santo.
 In 2004, I was the regional recipient of the National Excellence in Teaching award, placing fourth nationally.
 My interests include cycling (road and mountain), gardening, cooking, and reading.